ROCm/rocm-install-on-linux/docs/install/3rd-party/flashinfer-install.rst

 .. note::

-	FlashInfer is supported on ROCm 6.4.1.
+   FlashInfer is supported on ROCm 7.1.1 and 6.4.1.
+This topic provides the latest installation instructions for ROCm 7.1.1.
+For 6.4.1, see :doc:`previous-versions/flashinfer-history`.

 Install FlashInfer on ROCm
 ======================================================================================